 If you have a job that offers a 401(k), be sure to take advantage as it is free money.
 A 401(k) plan is a company-sponsored retirement account that employees can contribute to.
 Employers may also make matching contributions.

 Most people have one but haven't optimized them and just let them ride out.
 If you could use a little help with your retirement account you can get a free check up.
 I do so every quarter to make sure my money is working hard for me.
-The company that I would recommend using is Blooom.
+A company that could do this for you is Blooom.

 Blooom’s technology is built to take the hassle out of making and sticking to your retirement strategy.
-Many come to blooom for the optimization of their 401k but they stick around for the peace of mind and access to a real human advisor.
+With most of their paid membership tiers, blooom can optimize your 401k and provide access to a real human advisor.

 You can see how your 401k or IRA stacks up in minutes with a free account analysis.

 The key to building wealth and planning for retirement is TIME.
-You can’t buy time, so I would highly recommend that you start today if you haven’t already and starting with blooom is a great first step.
+You can’t buy time, so I would highly recommend that you start today if you haven’t already and getting a free analysis from blooom could be a great first step.